kaityo256/mc/pbc_test/README.md

 }
 ```

 We refer the above program to `calc+if` and adopt it as the baseline.
 We consider the square system with L=64.
-We updates 100000 times at the critical point.
+We update 100000 times at the critical point.
 At some machine, it took 16151 [msec].

 ### `calc + mod`